 Office: 228 Mervis Hall

 - B.S. – Business Administration and French, Washington University in St. Louis

-Trevor Young-Hyman is an Assistant Professor of Business Administration in the Katz School of Business at the University of Pittsburgh.
+Trevor Young-Hyman is an Assistant Professor of Business Administration and Sociology in the Katz School of Business at the University of Pittsburgh.
 Previously, he was a Post-Doctoral Fellow in the Wharton School at the University of Pennsylvania.
 His research examines the formal and informal organizational structures that shape knowledge-intensive work.
 One line of research explores how ownership and governance structures impact the content and consequences of knowledge-intensive work practices.
 Papers in that area have focused on the organization of cross-functional project teams, the development of inter-organizational ties, and task specialization within firms.
 Another line of research examines the factors that shape organizational structures, with a particular interest in the antecedents of flat organizations.
 Papers in that vein have examined how workforce diversity and external stakeholders shape the viability of flat organizations.
 His research explores a range of empirical contexts including engineering consulting firms, venture capital firms, startups, and French worker cooperatives.